A Look at Strategic Planning, Formative Research, and Issues Management

 Key Concepts in Strategic Planning

-During the course of this week’s readings, a lot of concepts were thrown out, with several definitions.
+During the course of this week’s readings, a lot of concepts surfaced, with several definitions.
 These were words that we use in common, everyday parlance, but they have special meanings in the world of public relations/strategic planning.

 A step more difficult than a situation is an issue.
 Now, concern to the organization is baked right into the definition.
 There is more potential for problems when it’s an issue.
 And finally the definitions move to risks and then to crises.

 The job of the strategic planner is to minimize and address the risks while, at times, dealing with out of control crises.

 In the Reitz reading, the ‘dialogic model’ is (Page 43) where there is “a ‘communicative give and take’, where the process is open and negotiated between an organization and its publics.”
 This, in a way, is the essence of social media.
 It’s less of organizations dictating terms and paradigms to various publics.
 Instead, the publics are talking back, and it’s up to the strategic planner to carefully listen.

 On Page 15, Smith mentions formative research, denoting three pieces of it, to analyze the situation, the organization, and the publics.